-Snowmaking - Mount Sunapee is permitted by the New Hampshire Department of Environmental Services to withdraw up to 258 million gallons of water from Lake Sunapee for snowmaking purposes during the winter season.
-Snowmaking water withdrawals have averaged 151 million gallons for the past five years, and 149 million gallons for the past 10 years.
+Snowmaking - Mount Sunapee is permitted by the New Hampshire Department of Environmental Services to withdraw up to 258.3 million gallons of water from Lake Sunapee for snowmaking purposes during the winter season.
+Snowmaking water withdrawals are relatively consistent over the years, and have averaged 150 million gallons for the past five years and 150.5 million gallons for the past 10 years.